-Then at the end on 1932, the Tammany Hall-backed mayor of New York City was forced to resign and La Guardia lost reelection to congress.
-Therefore, La Guardia decided to run for mayor a third time in 1933.
-He ran with the backing of the Republican Party, as well as the City Fusion Party which had been created by a group of republicans and anti-Tammany Democrats to challenge Tammany's dominance.
-La Guardia won with 40.38% of the vote.
+In 1933, La Guardia left Congress, having lost the election the prior November, but was then elected mayor of New York City.
 Entering office, La Guardia had five main goals - to improve the city's finances, increase work relief programs, stop government corruption, encourage appointments based on civil service rather than patronage, and update infrastructure - particularly transportation and parks.

+La Guardia attained most of his goals within his first 100 days in office.
 President Franklin Roosevelt supported his causes and gave him 20% of the national Civil Works Administration budget to aid in work relief.
 Roosevelt and his New Deal supporters gave the city extensive funding for public works projects.